sombriks/node-simple/README.md

 - Visit <https://console.cloud.google.com/run> and create a service
 - Authorize GitHub (no gitlab, too bad!)
 - Select the repository
-- Check cloudbuild.yml option

 Cloud Run will detect the rest for you.
 [Live in less than 5 minutes](https://node-simple-f24wxjc6wa-uc.a.run.app/todos)

 Updates every commit.

-## Run as serverless application on